sermpezis/ai4netmon/use_cases/survey/filtered_plots/figures/researchers/README.md

-Below we present the plots of the filtered survey answers, only for profession: reaceracher.
+Below we present the plots of the filtered survey answers, only for profession: researcher.

 **First basic questions**